Sutra Studies Guide

 - The consciousness of self-mastery in one who is free from craving from objects seen or heard about is non-attachment.
 [The consciousness of self-mastery is free from desire for things seen and imagined.]

-- When there is non-thirst for even the gunas (constituents of Nature) due to the realization of the Purusa (True Self), that is supreme non-attachment.
-[When there is no desire for even desirable qualities of being due to the attainment of True Self-expression, then you have achieved supreme non-attachment/self-mastery.]
+- When there is non-thirst for even the gunas (constituents of Nature) due to the realization of the Purusa (True Self in elemental seed form), that is supreme non-attachment.
+[When there is no desire for even desirable qualities of being due to the attainment of True Self-expression beyond concrete form, then you have achieved supreme non-attachment/self-mastery.]

 - Samprajnata samadhi is accompanied by reasoning, reflecting, rejoicing in pure I-am-ness.